 Creatine is found naturally in food sources such as milk, red and white meat, and lesser amounts in fish and mollusks.

 Creatine must be supplemented as food sources alone contain inadequate amounts for ergogenic benefits.
-Creatine monohydrate is the most common, affordable, and effective form of creatine on the market and typically comes in powder form that readily dissolves in liquids [12].
+Creatine monohydrate is the most common, affordable, and effective form of creatine on the market and typically comes in powder form that readily dissolves in liquids [ 12

 Creatine supplementation begins with a loading period before entering a maintenance phase.

-Known as bicarbonate loading, ingesting baking soda as an ergogenic aid can be an effective way to buffer the buildup of lactic acid in muscles during high-intensity exercise (typically lasting 1-3 minutes) [1].
+Known as bicarbonate loading, ingesting baking soda as an ergogenic aid can be an effective way to buffer the buildup of lactic acid in muscles during high-intensity exercise (typically lasting 1-3 minutes) [ 1

-Short-distance runners that feel the effects of lactic acid build-up [14].
+Short-distance runners that feel the effects of lactic acid build-up [ 14

-Gastrointestinal distress is a common side effect of consuming too much sodium bicarbonate too quickly and supplementation should be approached cautiously at first.
+Gastrointestinal distress is a common side effect of consuming too much sodium bicarbonate too quickly, and supplementation should be approached cautiously at first.

 Sodium phosphate is a supplement and compound composed of salt and phosphate.
-Sodium phosphate is thought to improve oxygen transport and buffer the effect of lactic acid buildup, both of which impact aerobic and anaerobic capacity, power output, and cardiovascular response [1].
+Sodium phosphate is thought to improve oxygen transport and buffer the effect of lactic acid buildup, both of which impact aerobic and anaerobic capacity, power output, and cardiovascular response [ 1

 All runners may benefit from sodium phosphate supplementation due to the potential impact on both aerobic and anaerobic performance.

-Sodium phosphate is found in common food sources like red meat, dairy, fish, and cereal, however oral supplementation (capsule form) is necessary to produce ergogenic benefits.
+Sodium phosphate is found in common food sources like red meat, dairy, fish, and cereal; however, oral supplementation (capsule form) is necessary to produce ergogenic benefits.

-Sports drinks are typically used as ergogenic aids during and after longer endurance activities and contain a combination of water for hydration, carbohydrate (glucose) which provides muscles with quick-burning fuel, and electrolytes to offset those lost in sweat.
+Sports drinks are typically used as ergogenic aids during and after longer endurance activities and contain a combination of water for hydration, carbohydrate (glucose), which provides muscles with quick-burning fuel, and electrolytes to offset those lost in sweat.

 All runners and athletes can benefit from proper hydration.
 For long-distance runners running for one hour or more, sports drinks can offer added benefits by providing carbohydrates for sustained energy and replenishing lost electrolytes.

-When it comes to hydration, filtered tap water, and bottled water are equally effective though filtered tap water is significantly less expensive.
+When it comes to hydration, filtered tap water, and bottled water are equally effective, though filtered tap water is significantly less expensive.

 Sports drinks are available in ready-to-drink bottles, as well as tablets and powders that are easily dissolved in water.

+During a run.
 For runs lasting less than one hour, small amounts of water, as needed, are typically adequate to sustain optimal performance during the event.
+For runs lasting one hour or more, runners should aim to consume 0.4-0.8 L (13 ½ to 27 oz) of fluid from water and/or sports drinks per hour, though individual needs and tolerance vary [ 9

 Sports gels and bars have become increasingly popular among athletes.
-While the carbohydrates and electrolytes they contain offer similar ergogenic benefits as those found in sports drinks, these products do not provide fluids and thus should be consumed with water for optimal digestion, absorption, and hydration.
+While the carbohydrates and electrolytes they contain offer similar ergogenic benefits as those found in sports drinks, these products do not provide fluids and should be consumed with water for optimal digestion, absorption, and hydration.

 Disclaimer: The text, images, videos, and other media on this page are provided for informational purposes only and are not intended to treat, diagnose or replace personalized medical care.